melanibe/brain_project/README.md

 This readme details the content of the files of this repo and the functions they contain.
 Every function and its arguments is also documented precisely in the code.

-## Build feature matrix from original matlab files
+## Build feature matrices from original matlab files
 Use the file `build_features.py` to compute and save the features matrix needed for the experiments.
 It contains the following functions:
 * `prepare_X` loads and merges the original MatLab files in one single numpy array of shape [nobs, 4095, 50].
 It takes a list of subject as input argument to only load data for a subset of subjects if needed.